-RIVERS ROOM BEALEY 4+5 DOBSON 1+2 15.30-16.30 COLLABORATIVE REUSE AND REFILL CLEANING UP THE SESSION CHAOS FROM DISASTER Cameron Burton Setting up the waste Gradon Diprose Manaaki and resource recovery industry for a bold future During this interactive session we will discuss what we as a sector want to see in the regulations, what the blockers are for our industry, and develop some actions for us to "get on with it".
+RIVERS ROOM BEALEY 4+5 DOBSON 1+2 15.30-16.30 COLLABORATIVE REUSE AND REFILL CLEANING UP THE SESSION CHAOS FROM DISASTER Cameron Burton Setting up the waste Gradon Diprose Manaaki and resource recovery Whenua Landcare Stradegy Planning industry for a bold future Research & Hannah Does it all need to go mana whenua Blumhardt Reuse Aotearoa During this interactive there?
+Pre-planning session we will discuss Reusable packaging disaster waste journeys what we as a sector want in the grocery sector: using geospatial analysis what the blockers are and outcomes for our industry, and develop some actions for Foodstuffs NZ us to "get on with it".
 The discussion tables will cover the following topics: